 Sajeed Mahmood: Sajeed is an experienced Sales Manager and has been very successful in securing numerous important contracts.
 The networking skills thus obtained have enabled Sajeed to build a strong sales team with extensive client leads.
 The resulting client relationships have led to an 18% increase in business renewals for his current organisation.
 Sajeed is co-founder of the Women’s Activity Centre in Park Ward that works with the BME Community on a variety of health issues including social isolation, diabetic awareness and mental health awareness courses.
 He brings to the Forum extensive knowledge of the opinions and concerns of some of the diverse society in Calderdale.

-Ann Ogilvie: Having a career history in project management/change management I have brought experience to the committee relating to planning and driving forward new initiatives.
-I currently work in Adults, Health and Social Care at Calderdale Council and have a large network of contacts across the Calderdale Commissioning Group, Calderdale Royal Hospital, Providers, Contractors and the Voluntary Sector.
-My aim is to support people across the borough to remain happy and safe in the own homes for as long as possible and leading the type of life they wish to lead.
-I am married with two sons and my hobbies include walking, gardening and, of course, shopping!
+Ann Ogilvie: Having had a successful career in project management/change management Ann has brought experience to the committee relating to planning and driving forward new initiatives.
+She currently works in Adults, Health and Social Care at Calderdale Council and has a large network of contacts across the Calderdale Commissioning Group, Calderdale Royal Hospital, Providers, Contractors and the Voluntary Sector.
+Her aim is to support people across the borough to remain happy and safe in their own homes for as long as possible and leading the type of life they wish to lead.
+She is married with two sons and her hobbies include walking, gardening and, of course, shopping!